 We are supportive and flexible with the needs of the disabled, because we recognize that those with disabilities are often unwelcomed, not as a reflection of their value but because of site inaccessibility.
-Unfortunately our current facility requires access by stairs.
-Future plans include the development of a residency and studio space that provides reasonable accommodations for those with disabilities.
+Unfortunately, our current facility requires access by stairs.
+A new residence and studio facility currently under construction will provide reasonable accommodations for those with disabilities.

 We welcome people who are young and old, because we recognize the value of creative work during different life stages.

 We hope that by committing to support these discrete categories, we’ll also be more welcoming to those that share in other identities.
 We recognize that there are many other identities, nuanced categories, and special areas of need, that are beyond what’s listed here.
 We remain open to those that we have not yet met.

 Adapted and used with permission from North Mountain Residency.